 The Jesson family are linked by marriage to other families at Holy Trinity, notably the Pudseys, and are chiefly remembered for the main memorial in the Vesey Chapel and the memorial plaque now on the wall at the end of the north aisle of the church (above the sink in the kitchen!) to the last member of the Pudsey Jesson line of the family who died in Lisbon in the Peninsular War in 1810 – William Jesson Pearson.

 The main memorial is in the south-eastern corner of the Vesey Chapel (next to the chancel) above the doorway (now filled in) which led the schoolgirls into their own balcony in the Vesey gallery between 1828 and 1868.

 The Pudseys have the grandest memorial in the church, apart from Bishop Vesey’s tomb!
-This is in the Vesy Chapel also, next to the tomb, and it is thought may have been afforded such a special place as Henry Pudsey claimed descent from Hugo Harman, Bishop Vesey’s uncle.
+This is in the Vesey Chapel also, on the north wall next to the tomb, and it is thought may have been afforded such a special place as Henry Pudsey claimed descent from Hugo Harman, Bishop Vesey’s brother.

 George Sacheverell of New Hall had a vault constructed at the west end of the south aisle in 1706 for his family.
 Sadly, he died without issue as did his nephew who was required to add the name Sacheverell to his own (becoming Charles Sacheverell Chadwick), but he too died childless.
 Five lead coffins were discovered during essential repairs in 1969 bearing the names of these two and other relatives.
 One unnamed coffin is presumed to contain George’s widow, Mary.
 A memorial with Latin inscription is on the wall above the vault.